rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/users-permissions-roles/_index.md

 Cluster and project roles define user authorization inside a cluster or project.
 You can manage these roles from the **Global > Security > Roles** page.
 From this page you can:

 - Create and manage new roles for use across all clusters and projects
-- [Lock/unlock roles](#locked-roles) so that they may not be used in any new role assignments (existing assignments will still be enforce)
+- [Lock/unlock roles](#locked-roles) so that they may not be used in any new role assignments (existing assignments will still be enforced).

 #### Membership and Role Assignment

-The projects and clusters accessible to non-administrative user is determined by _membership_.
+The projects and clusters accessible to non-administrative users is determined by _membership_.
 Membership is a list of users who have access to a specific cluster or project based on the roles they were assigned in that cluster or project.
 Each cluster and project includes a tab that a user with the appropriate permissions can use to manage membership.

-When you create a cluster or project, Rancher automatically assigns you the `Owner` for it.
+When you create a cluster or project, Rancher automatically assigns you as the `Owner` for it.
 Users assigned the `Owner` role can assign other users roles in the cluster or project.

 > **Note:** Non-administrative users cannot access any existing projects/clusters by default.
 A user with appropriate permissions (typically the owner) must explicitly assign the user membership.